The global skills and competency framework for the digital world

 Knowledge

-Has knowledge of a range of role-specific practices to perform tasks with a degree of autonomy.
+Has knowledge of a range of role-specific practices to complete tasks within defined boundaries.
+Has an appreciation of how this knowledge is applied to the wider business context.

 Business skills / Behavioural factors